GandaG/unity-deploy-tools/README.rst

 14. Make sure to leave :code:`Display value in build log` as :code:`OFF` and click :code:`Add`;

 15. It's now safe to delete and forget about that token from before!
 Only use the secure (encrypted) version from now on.

-Github Releases
-""""""""""""""""""
-Simply open your :code:`.deploy.ini` file with a text editor (like Notepad++) and modify the :code:`[Github]` section as per your preferences.
-That's it, really.

-Code Documentation
-""""""""""""""""""
-Documentation for all your code is generated with `Doxygen <http://www.stack.nl/~dimitri/doxygen/index.html/>`_.
-Example documentation is provided at the `Github Pages <https://gandag.github.io/unity-deploy-tools/>`_ of this repository, example script taken from Microsoft's `XML Documentation Example <https://msdn.microsoft.com/en-us/library/aa288481(v=vs.71).aspx>`_.

-Basic Usage
-'''''''''''
-Documentation generation is enabled by default.
-Open your :code:`.deploy.ini` file with a text editor (like Notepad++) and modify the :code:`[Docs]` section as per your preferences.
-That's pretty much it, for more things to do with Doxygen check below.

-Advanced/Expert
-'''''''''''''''
-Doxygen must be (for the sheer amount of options) the best documented software I've ever seen.

-If you want to customize your docs more than the basic options presented in the :code:`.deploy.ini` file (these are the same presented in the basic panel of the doxywizard) head over to :code:`.deploy/docs/` and open the :code:`Doxyfile`.
-This is the default doxygen configuration file and every option is very well documented.
-There are bajillions of them, have fun!

-Please note that some options are hardcoded (see :code:`.deploy/travis/deploy_docs.sh`).

 *****************
 Known Issues